uviclibraries/qualcoder/pre-workshop.md

 Coding is a core technique in qualitative analysis.
 Coding involves labeling segments of your data to identify patterns and related ideas.
 For example:
 - “Summer temperatures are increasing rapidly in our region.”
 - → Code: Increasing temperature
-- These labels (codes) help you organize your data and identify recurring themes.
+- These codes help you organize your data and identify recurring themes.

 **3. Why Do We Code?**
 Coding helps you: